PRESS RELEASE: 2017 Sustainable Purchasing Leadership Award Winners Announced

 CONTACT: Cuchulain Kelly, 202-607-2600 x202, email@example.com

-WASHINGTON DC – On Wednesday, May 25th, the Sustainable Purchasing Leadership Council (SPLC) recognized twelve organizations and one individual for their leadership in the sustainable purchasing movement, a growing trend in which organizations are using their purchasing power to advance the long term health and vitality of society, economies, and the planet.
+DENVER CO – On Tuesday, May 9th, the Sustainable Purchasing Leadership Council (SPLC) recognized ten organizations and one individual for their leadership in the sustainable purchasing movement, a growing trend in which organizations are using their purchasing power to advance the long term health and vitality of society, economies, and the planet.

-The award winners employed a wide range of sustainable purchasing strategies and documented the resulting environmental, social, and/or economic benefits.
+The leadership award winners were selected by a prestigious panel of judges.
+Each employ a wide range of sustainable purchasing strategies and documented the resulting environmental, social, and/or economic benefits in a case study.
 The awards and awardees include:

 Leadership Award for Overall Sustainable Purchasing Program: